saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 #### `match`

 __Description__: Allows you to specify particular files or file types to download based on whether they match the name pattern provided.
-Wildcard character (`*`) is supported.
+Supports the wildcard character `*`.

 __Type__: *string[]*